WEB Collection

 Scanner SettingsUser AgentThe name under which the spider requests documents from a web server.

-Enable Detailed Log SettingsEnable LoggingProvides the indexer activity in detail in ..\webapps\ROOT\logs\index.log.
+Enable Detailed Log SettingsEnable LoggingProvides detailed indexer activity in

-The details that occur in the index.log when logging or debug logging mode are enabled are:
+The information recorded in index.log when logging or debug logging is enabled includes:

 Synonyms